vinejs/vinejs.dev/content/docs/guides/getting_started.md

 - `field` - The name of the field under validation.
 Nested fields are represented with a dot notation.
 For example: `contact.email`.
 - `message` - Error message.
 - `rule` - The rule that reported the error.
-- `index` - Array element index for which the validation failed.
+- `index?` - Array element index for which the validation failed.
+- `meta?` - Optional meta-data set by the validation rule at the time of reporting the error.

 ## Custom error messages